Alec Ingold: Personal life

+Ingold is a Christian.
+He is married to Alexa Ingold.

 Ingold was adopted, and now helps to promote various organizations that raise awareness and help the adoption of children.
-He was childhood friends with fellow Bay Port alum Dan Buenning, the first BPHS football player to be drafted into the NFL.
 During his time at Bay Port, Ingold was also a state champion wrestler, winning the 220-pound weight class in Division 1 as a senior.

 Before his rookie NFL season, Ingold secured an internship at Oracle Corporation in the event that he did not make a final NFL roster.